sigg3/ease/README.md

 Simple utility for symmetric encryption of files or file archives prior to distribution over untrusted services (like e-mail).
 AES256-CBC encryption provided by pyAesCrypt (cryptography), and passphrase evaluation by password_strength and zxcvbn-python.
 Graphical user interface using PySimpleGUIQt (Qt), with translations provided by gettext.
+EASE lets you:
+* Encrypt files you want to send
+* Send files you have encrypted
+* Decrypt files you have received

 EASE is specifically made for non-expert users, which means that all options have sane defaults.
 The user only needs to specify input file(s) and a passphrase, and EASE will handle the rest.
 Let's bring cryptography to the masses!